tomichj/tomichj.github.io/about.md

 <img src="/images/me.jpg" width="" class="br-100 pa1 ba b--black-10 h4 w4">
 </div>

-### Hi, I'm Justin Tomich.
+### Hello!
+I'm Justin Tomich.

 I'm a web developer at a Fortune 50 company, and co-founder of a startup: [engage-cpa.com].
+I design and build websites.
+This site is new, but I'm hoping to cover a mixture of software and infrastructure that will allow you to build beautiful, maintainable sites.

 You can find me on [twitter].